 Finally, you need to consider the other travel features and benefits offered by these cards.
 All credit cards now have EMV smart chips that use the Chip and Signature system.
 But some are also compatible with the Chip and PIN protocol that can be required at some unattended card readers overseas, including those at subway stations, toll booths, and gas stations.
 Other helpful travel benefits to look for include baggage insurance, which compensates you for losses the airlines don’t cover, and a travel assistance hotline that provides legal or medical referrals, which can be especially helpful when traveling internationally.
-It’s also nice to have benefits like extended warranty coverage, purchase protection, and return protection.

 The Best Travel Credit Cards With No Annual Fee

 One of the hallmarks of premium travel reward cards with high annual fees is the ability to transfer your rewards to frequent flyer miles with a variety of different airlines, typically at a 1:1 ratio.
 (This means that one Membership Rewards point can be transferred to one mile with airlines like Delta, Air Canada, or Hawaiian — although some airlines, like JetBlue or British Airways, require 250 points to receive 200 miles, which works out to a transfer ratio of 1.25:1.)